Filing obligations: deadline extensions

 Taxpayers may also request a full or partial abatement of income taxes.
 It is expected that abatements are still subject to strict requirements as a lot of cases can be handled through deferrals.
 Given the special circumstances, tax authorities have been urged to review requests for deferrals and abatements favourably.
 Some cantons already announced to treat the impact of COVID-19 as an extraordinary hardship for purposes of tax-related measures.

-The same possibilities apply for Swiss VAT where taxpayers may request a deferral of VAT (see our separate VAT update).
+The same possibilities apply for Swiss VAT where taxpayers may request a deferral of VAT.
 The federal government is expected to announce additional tax-related measures in the course of the next days.

 No interest charges for most federal taxes and levies